k-schu/ac-server-manager/README.md

 # AC Server Manager

-Automated deployment tool for Assetto Corsa dedicated servers on AWS.
+Purely vibecoded automated deployment tool for Assetto Corsa dedicated servers on AWS.
 Deploy, manage, and tear down Assetto Corsa servers with a single command.
+This was a learning exercise, a way to connect with friends, and prepare for upcoming events.

 ## Features